olcf/olcf-user-docs/services_and_applications/slate/overview.rst

 Onyx Cluster
 ============

-Onyx is in the Open security enclave and has access to Ascent (:ref:`ascent-user-guide`) and Wolf (GPFS)
+Onyx is in the Open Security Enclave and has access to Ascent (:ref:`ascent-user-guide`) and Wolf (GPFS)

 Onyx is a heterogeneus cluster of 15 nodes with 10 Gigabit ethernet connectivity.
 Onyx has a node pool of ppc64le nodes and a node pool of standard compute nodes.